PrinciplesDotDev/principles/documentation-close-to-code.md

-Integration tests provide information on how the code should from a user perspective (e.g. selenium).
-Integration tests that relate to a single module, should be grouped with that module if that module can be run as a standalone "widget".
+Integration tests (http://softwaretestingfundamentals.com/integration-testing/) tests the interaction of more than one module often using a tool such as selenium.
+Integration tests that relate to a single module, should be grouped with that module if that module can be run as standalone.
 Integration tests more commonly test the interaction of multiple modules interacting together and should be grouped with the application itself.

 ### General documentation

-**Be next to an applicable grouping.**
+**Be within the codebase**

-General documentation, which is often seen on open source projects as README.md files, which are commonly written in markdown format should exist within the applicable logical grouping within a code base (e.g. a module or app folder that it is most relevant to).
+General documentation, which are commonly written as README.md files in markdown format, should exist within the applicable logical grouping within a code base (e.g. a module or app folder that it is most relevant to).
 It is common to see README.md files at the top level of a project, but they can exist at any level.
-One side effect is the highest level README.md tends to either reference or link to lower level README.md files which contain more in depth documentation which is closer to the code.
+When implemented across a project, one side effect is the highest level README.md tends to either reference or link to lower level README.md files which contain more in depth documentation which is closer to the code.

 ### External documentation
 **Should be generated from the project.**

 External documentation, used for communicating to people external of your team, should exist within the applicable logical grouping within a code base (e.g. a module or app folder that it is most relevant to) and can be exported to an external wiki, rather than an external wiki edited away from the code base.

-## Terms

-* Define Module:

 ## Contributors